History of Port Vale F.C.

-John Rudge was appointed as manager in December 1983, and would remain in the post for the next 16 years.
+John Rudge was appointed as manager in December 1983 and would remain in the post for the next 16 years.
 Overseeing a golden period for the club, Vale won promotion out of the Fourth Division in 1985–86 and into the second tier following promotions from the third tier in 1988–89 and 1993–94.
 They also won the Football League Trophy in 1993.
-His reign was ended in January 1999 and the club entered a decline, slipping into the fourth tier whilst twice entering administration in 2003 and 2012 after the chairmanships of first Bill Bell and then Bill Bratt ended in crises.
+His reign ended in January 1999, and the club entered a decline, slipping into the fourth tier whilst twice entering administration in 2003 and 2012 after the chairmanships of first Bill Bell and then Bill Bratt ended in crises.
 Norman Smurthwaite took the club out of administration in 2012 and manager Micky Adams achieved automatic promotion from League Two in the 2012–13 season, though they were relegated back into League Two at the end of the 2016–17 season after a failed experiment with a continental staff and playing style.
 Carol Shanahan bought the club in 2019 and manager Darrell Clarke secured promotion out of the League Two play-offs at the end of the 2021–22 season.
+Vale were relegated again at the end of the 2023–24 season, though they secured an immediate promotion in 2024–25.